-In Part 2 of the form, “Basis for Condition,” request the waiver by checking box 1.c., “My spouse…is deceased."
+Where the form asks for, "Basis for Petition," skip the "Joint Filing" boxes and go to the "Waiver or Individual Filing Request" section, then request the waiver by checking the box saying, "My spouse is deceased."
 Include a copy of the death certificate.

 You will still need to submit all the evidence that shows that your marriage was "bona fide" (real) along with your I-751.

-If your spouse died after you filed an I-751 with both your signatures, USCIS cannot approve the I-751 (not even if it was submitted on time, before the deadline).
+If your spouse died after you filed an I-751, and it contained both your signatures, USCIS cannot approve the I-751 (not even if it was submitted on time, before the deadline).
 You will have to ask USCIS to convert your I-751 into one with a waiver request.
-Make an InfoPass appointment by going to https://infopass.uscis.gov so you can explain your situation in person, at a USCIS office.
+Get in touch with the USCIS's Contact Center for help with this; they might make an appointment for you to visit a local USCIS office.

-If your spouse died before the time came to file an I-751, or otherwise never signed an I-751 before his or her death, you can file an I-751 on your own.
+If your spouse died before the time came to file an I-751, or otherwise never signed an I-751 before death, you can file an I-751 on your own.